aidenstud/IS-477-Project/StatusReport.md

 * Final review of paper: BOTH

-**Constraints:**
-1. Some of the datasets are large and may require memory-efficient processing techniques.
-2. We may need to bolster our current selection of data with additional sets if we cannot answer our research questions.
-3. The “reporting_category” column is broken up into six categories: Crew Availability, External Factors, Infrastructure & Equipment, Operating Conditions, Planned ROW Work, and Police & Medical.
-These are not super detailed and there is room for interpretation by the reader.
-4. The first three datasets are broken up into months whereas the last dataset is broken up by data.
-We will need to group the data or manipulate the data column in the dataset 4 so we can seamlessly integrate this dataset with the others to make useful comparisons.

-**Gaps:**
-1. Our model and project will simplify passenger journeys.
-We cannot account for transfers or the ripple effects of one delay on other trains/lines.
-2. We anticipate that we will want to expand the scope and components of our project as the course continues.
-We will evaluate what other concepts we want to include as we come across them.
-The modules on reproducibility and data documentation will likely influence the scope and nature of our project in the coming weeks.
-3. Our knowledge of public transport is limited, and we are not from NYC, so our conclusions may not completely be accurate or truly represent the causes of delays and their effects.
-We hope to provide meaningful analysis and insight into the issue, despite not being professionals in this field.

-**Victoria's Update Summary and Contribution**
+### Victoria's Update Summary and Contribution

-Updates: For this status report, I added in the URLS to the respective datasets I found initially.
+**Updates:** For this status report, I added in the URLS to the respective datasets I found initially.
 Updates can be seen above!

+**New Contributions:**

 For this Status report, we primarily worked on the Dataset Cleaning and Processing.
 I specifically uploaded the datasets into VSC and integrated them.
-When uploading the datasets onto here, created an API Token to pull all the rows from each dataset; before putting the data into a dataframe, I made sure to filter out the months/date columns to only include data from 2024 which would be relevant for our analysis.
+When uploading the datasets onto here, I created an API Token (hiding my email and password for security reasons) to pull all the rows from each dataset; before putting the data into a dataframe, I made sure to filter out the months/date columns to only include data from 2024 which would be relevant for our analysis.

-INTEGRATION: FINISH!
-Only included the columns needed for our research questions.
+After that, I created the SHA256 Integrity Checksum for each dataset I pulled before any Data Analysis and Integration.

+We got started on answering two of the six research questions for this project thus far.
+I specifically worked on Q2, integrating the dataset 1 (“MTA Subway Trains Delayed: Beginning 2020”) and dataset 2 (“MTA Subway Customer Journey-Focused Metrics: 2020-2024”) together to find out if the number of incidents (accidents) on the train rails affected customers wait time for each line in each month.
+I used duckdb to be able to do SQL integration.

+So far, our work has been focused primarily on Datasets 1 and 2, so the majority of our cleaning, integration, and data quality checks have been completed on those datasets.
+If we decide to use Datasets 3 and 4 later in the project, we will perform additional cleaning and quality assessments on them at that time.

+After we were all done, I started organizing the different files into folders for this project to make sure everything was well organized.

-**Aiden's Update Summary and Contribution**
+### Aiden's Update Summary and Contribution**

-Updates: Updated project timeline and cleaned datasets so they can be merged.
+**Updates:** Updated project timeline and cleaned datasets so they can be merged.

+**New Contributions:**

 For this portion of the project, I cleaned our datasets and tried to eliminate any inconsistencies in the Line column.
 This initial cleaning did not take very long and helped standardize the data.
 I also updated the project question, so we can more closely align our project focus with class content.
 The project timeline was also updated to fit the course of the project.
 We also began answering our initial research questions.